 - Verification of date of arrival/immigration documents (if the child was not born in Canada).

-- Completed Kindergarten Registration Form (this includes an optional early years survey).
+- If registered using our print method, bring a completed Kindergarten Registration Form 2018-2019.
 This form is also available at your school.

 What will my child learn?

 During the two-year kindergarten program, your child will have an opportunity to learn: